Larvik: Geography

-The district also includes the town of Stavern (population: 5,000) and the villages of Nevlunghavn, Helgeroa, Kvelde, Hvarnes, and Tjølling.
-Notable geographical features include the lake Farris and the river Numedalslågen, locally called Lågen, which terminates in Larvik, east of the town.
-Other bodies of water include the lakes Farris, Goksjø and Hallevatnet.
+Notable geographical features include the lake Farris and the river Numedalslågen, locally called Lågen, which terminates at the Larviksfjorden at the town of Larvik.
+Other bodies of water include the lakes Farris, Goksjø, and Hallevatnet.

 Larvik is also noted for its natural springs of mineral water, Farriskildene, which have been commercially exploited under the brand name Farris.
 At Kaupang in Tjølling lies the remains of the medieval Skiringssal trading outpost.
 Larvik is also home to the world's northernmost natural occurrence of Fagus sylvatica forests (European Beech tree), known as Bøkeskogen ("The Beech Tree Forest").

 Villages

-The municipality is home to one city and seven villages:
+The municipality is home to two cities and seven larger urban villages: